Comparison of trackballs.

 Here's other claims about trackball, but am not sure.

 I think trackball and mouse are just different.
 They have different characteristics.
-One advantage of mouse is that you can use it for casual drawing.
-For trackball, that's difficult.
-But if you really need to draw, a pen-input is much better. 〔☛ Best Input Devices (Jog/Shuttle, Touchpad, Cyborg Mouse, Pen Tablet)〕
+One advantage of mouse is that you can use it for casual drawing, because the way mouse operatos is somewhat like a pen — you move it and it leaves a trace.
+Drawing with a trackball is difficult.
+But if you really need to draw, a pen-input is much better. 〔➤ Jog/Shuttle, Touchpad, Cyborg Mouse, Pen Tablet〕

 Most comments about trackball are simply about how it is better than mouse, but is not actual review about a particular trackball product in comparison to other trackballs.